amazon-archives/sql-cli/README.md

-# Open Distro Elasticsearch SQL CLI
+# Open Distro for Elasticsearch SQL CLI

-ODFE: Open Distro for Elasticsearch

-ODFE SQL CLI is a stand alone Python application and can be launched by a wake word `odfesql`.
+The SQL CLI component in Open Distro for Elasticsearch (ODFE) is a stand-alone Python application and can be launched by a 'wake' word `odfesql`.
 It serves as a support only for
 [Open Distro SQL plugin for Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/).
-User must have ODFE SQL plugin installed to the Elasticsearch instance for connection.
-Usr can run this CLI from MacOS and Linux, and connect to any valid Elasticsearch endpoint such as AWS Elasticsearch.
+User must have the  ODFE SQL plugin installed to your Elasticsearch instance to connect.
+Users can run this CLI from MacOS and Linux, and connect to any valid Elasticsearch end-point such as Amazon Elasticsearch.

 ## Installation
 - `pip install odfesql`
-- ODFE SQL CLI is only compatible with Python 3, because Python 2 is no longer maintained since 01/01/2020 https://pythonclock.org/
+- ODFE SQL CLI is only compatible with Python 3, because Python 2 is no longer maintained since 01/01/2020.
+See https://pythonclock.org/

 ## Configuration
 - A config file is automatically created at `~/.config/odfesql-cli/config` at first launch (for MacOS and Linux).